uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Data management
 ===============

-This section includes descriptions of concepts and objects that operate on data.
+This section includes concepts and objects that operate on data.
+For
-For |dal_short_name|, such set of operations, or **data management**, is distributed between different stages of the :txtref:`data analytics pipeline
+|dal_short_name|, such set of operations, or **data management**, is distributed
+between different stages of the :txtref:`data analytics pipeline
 <data_analytics_pipeline>`.
 From a perspective of data management, this pipeline
 contains three main steps of data acquisition, preparation, and computation (see :txtref:`the picture below <typical_data_management_flow>`):